Mohd-Muneeb/Mohd-Muneeb/README.md

 - 🔭 I’m currently working on [Adopticity](https://www.github.com/Mohd-Muneeb/Adopticity/)

-- 🌱 I’m currently learning **NextJS, SQL, Redux**
+- 🌱 I’m currently learning **Ruby on Rails**

 - 👯 I’m looking to collaborate on [Brave Browser](https://github.com/brave/brave-browser)

 - 🤝 I’m looking for help with [ReactJS](https://reactjs.org/)

-- 👨‍💻 All of my projects are available at [https://www.mohdmuneeb.live](https://www.mohdmuneeb.live)
+- 👨‍💻 All of my projects are available at [https://www.mohdmuneeb.tech](https://www.mohdmuneeb.tech)

 - 📝 I regularly write articles on [dev.to/mohdmuneeb](dev.to/mohdmuneeb)